Portland Attorney Brian Wheeler Affordable Bankruptcy

 Don’t pay money to family members or friends.

-Money paid to family members and friends within one year prior to your bankruptcy can be recovered by the bankruptcy trustee.
-If the amount paid is small, the bankruptcy trustee probably will not care, but it is wise to be cautious.
+Money paid back to family members and friends within one year prior to your bankruptcy can sometimes be recovered by the bankruptcy trustee.
+If the amount paid is small, the bankruptcy trustee probably will not pursue the money, but it is wise to be cautious.

 Don’t pay back family or friends by transferring property.